wtsi-hgi/triple-e/README.md

 # Triple-E

-Docker and Boot2Docker wrapper scripts...sailing with a full complement of nautical puns.
+Docker and Docker Machine wrapper scripts...sailing with a full complement of nautical puns.

 ## Usage

     3e [command]

-    ahoy     Start Docker host (if not already running) avast    Stop Docker host
+    ahoy      Start Docker host (if not already running) avast     Stop active Docker host
-    yarr     Display the Docker host status and list running containers scuttle  Stop and remove all running containers and remove all images (i.e., start afresh)
+    yarr      Display the Docker host status and list running containers keelhaul  Kill all running containers on the active host scuttle   Stop and remove all running containers and remove all images (i.e., start afresh)

+**Note** A shell script cannot affect the environment of its host (i.e., the calling shell).
+As such, when a Docker machine is brought up, the necessary environment variables must be set manually by calling:

+    eval "$(docker-machine env [name])"

 ## Zsh Autocompletion